AIO1/ECSPrimengTable/README.md

 > [!NOTE]
 > This solution works only to data that is already persisted in the database.
-> It is **not intended** to handle data currently being edited in memory on the front end and not yet saved to the database.
+> It is **not intended** to handle data currently being edited in memory on the frontend and not yet saved to the database.

 <br><br>